AdobeDocs/experience-manager-learn.en/help/dynamic-media-classic-tutorial/basic-templates.md

    - This should be the bottom-most layer of your template, however you can reorder the layers later.

 4. Resize or reposition the layer directly in the work area, or by adjusting the settings in the Layer Properties panel.
 5. Drag in additional image layers as needed.
 Add layers effects if you want as well.
-See the topic _Adding Layer Effects_,below.
+See the topic _Adding Layer Effects_, below.
 6. Click **Save**, choose a location, and give the template a name.
 You can preview, however at this point your template will look exactly like a flattened Photoshop image — it is not changeable yet.

 ### Adding Layer Effects

 The Image Server supports a few programmatic layer effects — special effects that change the appearance of a layer's contents.
 They work similarly to layer effects in Photoshop.
 They are attached to a layer but controlled independently of the layer.
 You can adjust or remove them without making a permanent change to the layer itself.

 - **Drop Shadow**.
-Applies a shadow outside the layer's boundaries, positioned by an x and y pixeloffset.
+Applies a shadow outside the layer's boundaries, positioned by an x and y pixel offset.
 - **Inner Shadow**.
-Applies a shadow inside the layer's boundaries, positioned by an x and y pixeloffset.
+Applies a shadow inside the layer's boundaries, positioned by an x and y pixel offset.
 - **Outer Glow**.
 Applies a glow effect evenly around all edges of the layer.
 - **Inner Glow**.
 Applies a glow effect evenly inside all edges of the layer.